sophies92/sosText/README.md

 - [1.3] Tabs can now be closed.
 - [1.3] When starting a new file, or opening a file, the new tab becomes the active tab.
 - [1.3] When closing tabs that aren't the active tab, the correct tab now closes.
+- [1.3] Tab name changes colour to green to show the file has been saved successfully.

 ## 6 - Licence
 This program is free software: you can redistribute it and/or modify